Leaning in to servant leadership – pearls of wisdom from Rachel Hunter

 Being adaptable and leaning in to servant leadership – pearls of wisdom from Rachel Hunter

-At IPAA Queensland’s most recent ‘Stewards on the Couch’ event with Acting Director-General of the Department of the Premier and Cabinet Rachel Hunter, she discussed a range of topics about her career journey with journalist Madonna King.
+At IPAA Queensland’s most recent ‘Stewards on the Couch’ event with Director-General of the Department of State Development, Manufacturing, Infrastructure and Planning Rachel Hunter, she discussed a range of topics about her career journey with journalist Madonna King.
 During the discussion, the subject of being a leader in an organisation whose focus is about content you have limited knowledge came up – and below is Rachel’s brilliant response.

 Q: How different is the job of Director-General of one department compared to the other?
 Or is it the same Rachel with the same set of skills put into that role?